laravel/docs/billing.md

 <a name="subscription-taxes"></a>
 ### Subscription Taxes

-To specify the tax percentage a user pays on a subscription, implement the `taxPercentage` method on your billable model, and return a numeric value between 0 and 100, with no more than 2 decimal places.
+To specify the tax rates a user pays on a subscription, implement the `taxRates` method on your billable model, and return an array with the Tax Rate IDs.
+You can define these tax rates in [your Stripe dashboard](https://dashboard.stripe.com/test/tax-rates).

-    public function taxPercentage()
+    public function taxRates()
     {
-        return 20;
+        return ['<stripe tax rate id>'];
     }

-The `taxPercentage` method enables you to apply a tax rate on a model-by-model basis, which may be helpful for a user base that spans multiple countries and tax rates.
+The `taxRates` method enables you to apply a tax rate on a model-by-model basis, which may be helpful for a user base that spans multiple countries and tax rates.
+If you're working with multiplan subscriptions you can define different tax rates for those as well by implementing a `planTaxRates` on your billable model:

+    public function planTaxRates()
+    {
+        return [
+            'plan-id' => ['<stripe tax rate id>'],
+        ];
+    }

-> {note} The `taxPercentage` method only applies to subscription charges.
+> {note} The `taxRates` method only applies to subscription charges.
 If you use Cashier to make "one off" charges, you will need to manually specify the tax rate at that time.

-#### Syncing Tax Percentages
+#### Syncing Tax Rates

-When changing the hard-coded value returned by the `taxPercentage` method, the tax settings on any existing subscriptions for the user will remain the same.
-If you wish to update the tax value for existing subscriptions with the returned `taxPercentage` value, you should call the `syncTaxPercentage` method on the user's subscription instance:
+When changing the hard-coded Tax Rate IDs returned by the `taxRates` method, the tax settings on any existing subscriptions for the user will remain the same.
+If you wish to update the tax value for existing subscriptions with the returned `taxTaxRates` values, you should call the `syncTaxRates` method on the user's subscription instance:

-    $user->subscription('default')->syncTaxPercentage();
+    $user->subscription('default')->syncTaxRates();

+This will also sync any subscription item's tax rates so make sure you also properly change the `planTaxRates` method.

+#### Tax Exemption

+Cashier also offers some convenience methods to check wether or not the customer is tax exempt or not.
+The `isNotTaxExempt`, `isTaxExempt` and `reverseChargeApplies` methods are available on a billable model:

+    $user = User::find(1);

+    $user->isNotTaxExempt();
+    $user->isTaxExempt();
+    $user->reverseChargeApplies();

+These methods are also available on any `Laravel\Cashier\Invoice` object with the difference that here these methods will check the exempt status at the time the customer was invoiced.

+> {note} Note that these methods will perform a Stripe API call to determine the exemption status.

 <a name="subscription-anchor-date"></a>
 ### Subscription Anchor Date